Pictured above: Herb-of-grace (Bacopa monnieri) by Ali and Brice (CC BY-NC). Click on terms for botanical definitions. View post as a PDF.

 Herb-of-grace has a similar appearance as its cousin, Lemon bacopa (Bacopa caroliniana), and is found in similar habitats.
 To differentiate them, crush a leaf.
 If you smell lemon, you know you have Lemon bacopa.
 Herb-of-grace will not emit a scent.
 Other distinguishing factors are Lemon bacopa’s purplish-blue flowers and clasping leaves.
-They were formerly classified in the Scrophulariaceae (figwort) family.
-Neither species is related to Hyssop (Hyssopus sp.), which is in the Lamiaceae (mint) family.
+Both species were formerly classified in the Scrophulariaceae (figwort) family.
+Neither is related to Hyssop (Hyssopus sp.), which is in the Lamiaceae (mint) family.

 Family: Plantaginaceae (Plantain family)

 To see where natural populations of Herb-of-grace have been vouchered, visit florida.plantatlas.usf.edu.